 Dr. Rastelli and her cohorts recruited 60 breast cancer patients who were using anastrozole, (one of the few US approved drugs for lowering estrogen levels in such patients) and had previously reported the associated joint and muscle pain.
 All 60 were also shown to have low vitamin D blood-serum levels during the initial screening process.

 Using a series of questionnaires, researchers were able to gauge individual response to the treatment.
-Their findings suggest that most patients taking estrogen reducers benefit from noticeable pain reduction while supplementing with large doses of vitamin D.
+Their findings suggest that most patients taking estrogen reducers benefit from noticeable pain reduction while supplementing with large servings of vitamin D.

 Even in healthy individuals, vitamin D is known to promote natural bone, joint and muscle health.
 As with all nutritional supplementation, it’s important to use a high-quality product that’s free of hidden toxins and readily absorbed by the body.